telerik/kendo-ui-core/docs/framework/mvvm/bindings/value.md

     kendo.bind($("select"), viewModel);
     </script>

-By default the value binding for the select widgets(`AutoComplete`, `DropDownList`, `ComboBox`, `MultiSelect`) uses the selected item from the data to update the View-Model field when the initial value is `null`.
+By default, the `value` binding for the `select` widgets&mdash;`AutoComplete`, `DropDownList`, `ComboBox`, `MultiSelect`&mdash;uses the selected item from the data to update the View-Model field when the initial value is `null`.
 The `data-value-primitive` attribute can be used to specify that the View-Model field should be updated with the item value field instead.

+### Select with Options Created by Source Binding

-### Use the value binding with a select whose options are created by the source binding
+The example below demonstrates how to use the `value` binding with a `select` whose options are created by the `source` binding.

+###### Example

     <select data-value-field="id" data-text-field="name"
         data-bind="value: selectedProduct, source: products">